Industry Pulse: A guide through the latest logistics data

 The Cass Freight Index measures trucking shipments and expenditures, a proxy for demand and supply, by analyzing $20 billion in annual freight payables from Cass Information Systems' clients.
 The report is renowned for its insight into industry trends, as well as its sister linehaul and intermodal indices.
 Click here for a view of trends since 2006.

-- Supply Chain Dive Continued trucking growth confirms freight recovery
+- Supply Chain Dive Trucking growth surges through peak season

 - Cass Information Systems Cass Freight Index Report